WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 power, it does not always lead to maximum electrical power.
-Resonance due to impedance matching often creates high peaks of torque and power, which are usually far from the most efficient operating points of PTO systems used to extract power and require those systems to be more robust and espensive.
+Resonance due to impedance matching often creates high peaks of torque and power, which are usually far from the most efficient operating points of PTO systems used to extract power and require those systems to be more robust and expensive.
 Thus, the added factor of PTO dynamics and efficiency may lead to complex conjugate control being suboptimal.
 Furthermore, any constraints or other nonlinear dynamics may make complex conjugate control unachievable or suboptimal.